hyjun0407/heap-viewer-reborn/README.md

 * glibc 2.23 <= 2.39 (x86, x64)

 Support for version 2.31 and above is currently experimental, and errors may occur.
-So far, only the Safe-Linking and Arena-Top issues have been resolved, and there may be additional features that need to be fixed.
+So far, only the Safe-Linking and Top-Arena issues have been resolved, and there may be additional features that need to be fixed.
 We welcome your contributions to the updates!

 ## Features